awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 1. For **Security group**, choose or create a security group\.

    You can use security groups to control access to your endpoint, much as you use a firewall\.
 For more information about security groups, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon VPC User Guide*\.

+1. Optionally, you can attach a policy to the VPC endpoint\.
+Endpoint policies can control access to the AWS service to which you are connecting\.
+The default policy allows all requests to pass through the endpoint\.
+If you're using a custom policy, make sure that requests from the DB instance are allowed in the policy\.

 1. Choose **Create endpoint**\.